 Jan 31: Spain reports its first confirmed case, a German tourist.
 Italy reports 2 cases in Rome, a pair of Chinese tourists.
 Italy suspends travel to/from China.
 The U.S. announces travel restrictions to/from China.

-Even before February, we’ve already seen reports of local transmission in 3 nations outside of China.Think about what that means, given that most nations lacked reliable tests at that point.
+Even before February, we’ve already seen reports of local transmission in 3 nations outside of China, and cases in multiple European countries.Think about what that means, given that most nations lacked reliable tests at that point.

 Feb 1: Hong Kong announces that a man who has recently traveled on the Diamond Princess has tested positive for COVID-19.
 In the following days, after the ship was quarantined, hundreds of passengers would test positive, even though nearly half of the patients had no symptoms at the time.